kalmhq/kalm/doc/tutorial-1-hello-world.md

-**The third yaml file defines the workload in our application using Component**
+**The third yaml file defines the workload in our application using Component**:

 ```yaml
 apiVersion: core.Kapp.dev/v1alpha1